gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 ```

 This tutorial assumes you are using Gazebo Fortress as it is the version of
 Gazebo officially paired with ROS 2 Humble.
-It is possible to use newer versions
+While it is possible to use newer versions of Gazebo with ROS 2 Humble, it requires extra work and is not recommend for most users.
-of Gazebo, but might require extra work.
 See
 [Installing Gazebo with ROS](https://gazebosim.org/docs/latest/ros_installation)
 to learn more.
-However, if you intend to switch back and forth between the new
+If you intend to switch back and forth between the new
 Gazebo and Gazebo Classic, it's best to use Gazebo Fortress since the newer
 versions will automatically uninstall Gazebo Classic.
 With that being said, the
 concepts covered by the tutorial should work with newer versions of ROS 2 and